HotAndCold245/Hidden-Grotto/README.md

 Self-defined presets will automatically appear in the Hidden Grotto Controls plugin menu after restarting the app. #Note : These will not appear in Style Settings menu since they are not added to the main theme.css.

 # Feedback
-Please submit an issue on the repository if there are any...issues.
+Please submit an issue on the repository or try the discord server.

 # Changelog
+##### V1.0.7
+- Added 2 new presets - Noivern, Zygarde
 ##### V1.0.6
+- Added 2 new presets - Xerneas, Yveltal
+- Fixed selection container background color
+##### V1.0.5
+- Added limited Style Settings support (Presets)
+- Added 3 new presets - Aegislash, Steelix, Unova
+- Fixed divider color inconsistency
+- Overhauled the README
+##### V1.0.4
+- Added compatibility with older versions of Obsidian
+- Improved appearance of mobile toolbar
+##### V1.0.3
+- Added 1 new preset - Poltchageist
+- Fixed community menu background and icon colors
+##### V1.0.2
-- Added 4 new presets
+- Added 2 new presets - Darkrai, Volcarona
+- Improved consistency between PC and mobile appearance
+##### V1.0.1
+- Improved consistency between light and dark modes